pritaljariwala/EE250_FinalProject/README.md

-# EE250_FinalProject_EchoPlay
+# EE250_FinalProject
-EchoPlay : Real-Time Audio and Motion Sensing for Spotify Interaction
+Real-Time Audio and Motion Sensing for Spotify Interaction